Master of Jurisprudence in Healthcare Compliance - Admission

 Get Started With Your Application Today

 The deadline for applications has been extended to November 30.
 Please use the online application linked below.
 Be sure to review the instructions and requirements for your application.
 For more information or assistance, please email us at [email protected].

 Master of Jurisprudence Application Checklist

 - Complete application

-- Personal Statement of less than 1,200 words answering the question: “What are your professional goals and how would the M.J. program enhance your career?”
+- Personal Statement of fewer than 1,200 words answering the question: “What are your professional goals and how would the M.J. program enhance your career?”

 - Complete official transcripts from all colleges, universities, and graduate or professional schools attended

 - GRE, GMAT, or a request to waive due to adequate experience